Crypto Tax Return Guide | SARS Deadlines & Compliance 2025

 SOUTH AFRICAN WORKING ABROAD

-If you are a South African working abroad, you are legally required to submit tax returns to SARS every year, declare your worldwide income, and potentially claim an exemption on your foreign earnings.
+In reality, all South African tax residents abroad are legally required to submit annual tax returns to SARS, declare worldwide income, and may be eligible to claim an exemption on foreign earnings under section 10(1)(o)(ii).

 FOREIGN NATIONALS IN SOUTH AFRICA